1204 W Nevada Street

 Tahmahkera's first book Tribal Television: Viewing Native People in Sitcoms (University of North Carolina Press, 2014) foregrounds representations of the indigenous, including Native actors, producers, and comedic subjects, in U.S., First Nations, and Canadian television and other media from the 1930s-2010s within the historical contexts of federal policy and social activism.
 His current book project "Cinematic Comanches: Representing in the Media Borderlands" (under contract with the University of Nebraska Press' "Indigenous Films" series) is a cultural history of real and reel Comanches' performative work onscreen and off in the production of what Tahmahkera calls "Comanchería cinema."

-For more on this research, see his articles "'We're Gonna Capture Johnny Depp!': Making Kin with Cinematic Comanches" in American Indian Culture and Research Journal (UCLA Press) and "Haaka tsa Kwitop Hahka?: Seeking Representational Jurisdiction in Comanchería Cinema" in Native American and Indigenous Studies (University of Minnesota Press).
+For more on this research, see Tahmahkera's articles "'We're Gonna Capture Johnny Depp!': Making Kin with Cinematic Comanches" in American Indian Culture and Research Journal (UCLA Press) and "Haaka tsa Kwitop Hahka?
+[Who is Shi*ting Whom]: Seeking Representational Jurisdiction in Comanchería Cinema" in Native American and Indigenous Studies (University of Minnesota Press).

-Currently, Tahmahkera is also a 2019-2020 Faculty Fellow in the Illinois Program for Research in the Humanities at the University of Illinois, where he is developing his project "Becoming Sound: Sonic Quests of Healing in Indian Country."
-"Becoming Sound" concentrates on indigenous well-being through sonic expression and ways of listening into cultural and sonic genealogies of what he calls "ancestral acoustics" in indigenous soundscapes.
+Currently, Tahmahkera is a 2020-2021 TDMH Fellow in the Humanities Research Institute at the University of Illinois, where he is training in digital music production and cross-genre sampling to construct an experimental research soundtrack--ranging from historical recordings of Native elders and homelands to traditional powwow songs and alternative folk music to Tahmahkera's songwriting--for his manuscript and digital site "Becoming Sound: Sonic Quests of Healing in Indian Country."
+Through a genealogy of indigenous soundscapes and aural approaches to cultural well-being, this project of sonic hybridity seeks to reimagine and remix the sounds and spaces in Indian Country and, in effect, to be culturally in tune with what he calls "ancestral acoustics" that shape contemporary and future ways of becoming sound human beings.
 On Indigenous Peoples Day in 2017, the site Sounding Out! published Tahmahkera's "Becoming Sound: Tubitsinakukuru from Mt.
 Scott to Standing Rock."
 For his earlier work in indigenous sound studies, see "'An Indian in a White Man’s Camp': Johnny Cash's Indian Country Music" in the special Sound issue of American Quarterly.

-Professor Tahmahkera serves on the Editorial Board of Cinema Journal, the official journal of the Society for Cinema and Media Studies.
-He also consults on film projects, curates Indigenous film series (e.g., Briscoe Western Art Museum in San Antonio, 2018), writes curriculum guides (LaDonna Harris: Indian 101 and Through the Repellent Fence) for Vision Maker Media and PBS documentaries, and volunteers for Illinois Radio Reader.
-He has delivered invited talks, such as the 2017 annual Shaw Lecture in American Studies at Dickinson College, interviewed on podcasts like Eric Molinsky's Imaginary Worlds, and served on the Community Advisory Board of KLRU, the Austin-based affiliate of PBS.
+Professor Tahmahkera also is a scriptwriter and voiceover artist (Quanah Parker for TED-Ed), songwriter, film consultant, Indigenous film series curator, and documentary curriculum guide writer (LaDonna Harris: Indian 101 and Through the Repellent Fence).
+He also serves on the editorial board of the Journal of Cinema and Media Studies and volunteers for Illinois Radio Reader.
+He has delivered invited talks such as the Shaw Lecture in American Studies at Dickinson College, interviewed on podcasts like Eric Molinsky's Imaginary Worlds, and served on the Community Advisory Board of KLRU, the Austin-based affiliate of PBS.

 Additional Campus Affiliations